Adaptive Incremental Mixture Markov chain Monte Carlo: Introductory example

-From this example we conclude that AGM can be extremely efficient provided that some initial knowledge of the target distribution is available, for example, the number of modes, the location of the large density regions and so on.
-Otherwise, the inference can be jeopardized if a mismatch between the family of proposal distributions and the target occurs.
-Since this misspecification is typical in real world models where one encounters high-dimensional, multi-modal distributions and other challenging topologies, it leads one to question the efficiency of these types of samplers.
+From this example we conclude that AGM can be extremely efficient provided some initial knowledge on the target distribution is available, for example, the number of modes, the location of the large density regions and so on.
+If a mismatch between the family of proposal distributions and the target occurs, inference can be jeopardized.
+Since misspecifications are typical in real world models where one encounters high-dimensional, multi-modal distributions and other challenging situations, it leads one to question the efficiency of AGM samplers.
 On the other hand, AMH seems more robust to \textit{a priori} lack of knowledge of the target, but the quality of the mixing of the chain remains a potential issue, especially when high density regions are disjoint.

-Initiated with an naive independence proposal, see Section \ref{sec:aimm:ex}, AIMM adaptively builds a proposal that fits the target by adding probability mass to locations where the proposal is not well supported relatively to the target.
-As a result, very little, if any, information regarding the target distribution is needed, hence making AIMM robust to those realistic situations.
+Initiated with an naive independence proposal, AIMM adaptively builds a proposal that approximates the target iteratively by adding probability mass to locations where the proposal is not well supported relative to the target; see Section \ref{sec:aimm:ex} for details.
+As a result, very little, if any, information regarding the target distribution is needed, hence making AIMM robust to realistic situations.
 Extensive experimentation in Section~\ref{sec:sim} confirms this point.